arika0093/BlazorPathHelper/README.md

 <img src="./docs/assets/sample-antblazor.gif" style="width:400px;" />

+> [!NOTE]
-Note that elements with submenus like Sample1 **do not** have an Href specified.
+> That elements with submenus like Sample1 do **NOT** have an Href specified.
-This is because AntBlazor does not allow links to be set for elements with submenus.
+> This is because AntBlazor does not allow links to be set for elements with submenus.

 Implementation examples are available in [Example.AntBlazor.Standard](./examples/Example.AntBlazor.Standard/).